adshayanB/COVID-19-DataAnalysis/README.md

 # COVID-19 Analysis Project
-This project harnesses John Hopkins Univeristy Covid-19 Data (Updated Daily).
+This project harnesses John Hopkins Univeristy Covid-19 Data (Updated Daily).<br/>
 Data can be found here:
 https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data/csse_covid_19_time_series
+<br/>Other data used in this project are saved as csv and stored in the repo <br/>
 This project is broken into three parts:<br/>
        &nbsp;&nbsp;&nbsp;  1.
 All Time Stats<br/>
        &nbsp;&nbsp;&nbsp;  2.
 COVID -19 Dashboard<br/>